 When the application environment gets really tough, and a long lifespan is crucial Stainless Steel is the permanent solution.
-Our imaged Stainless products are 304 2B or 316 2B grade a for superior corrosion, chemical and UV resistance.
+Our imaged Stainless products are 316 2B grade a for superior corrosion, chemical and UV resistance.

 - Asset tracking labels and tags.

 - Compliance and rating plates.

 - Control fascia and mimic panels.

 Laser Etched – High resolution images in black and contrast white.
 Almost indestructible, resists extreme heat and impact damage.
 Impervious to all but a few chemicals.
 The metal surface is vaporised and carbonised leaving a lightly etched black image or a contrast white image.
 By increasing power and reducing speed a deeper even more durable etch is possible.

 Etched & backfilled – Chemically etched typically to 0.25mm, then backfilled to add colour before baking.
 A truly timeless image, the Titan of Identification.
 Not for the fiscally fainthearted.

 - Meets specifications for military, medical, food and chemical processing.

 - 316 2B Stainless Steel for superior corrosion and unbeatable UV resistance.

 - Essential in wash-down areas with 10% or greater caustic concentration.